-As general-purpose humanoids and other robots move from labs into homes and workplaces, their safety profile must be treated as both a cyber and a physical engineering problem.
+As general-purpose humanoids and other robots move from labs into homes, factories, and workplaces in 2026, their safety profile must be treated as both a cyber and a physical engineering problem.
 Unlike purely digital systems, vulnerabilities in embodied AI can lead to immediate physical harm or property damage.
-Documented research and industry reviews show that robot platforms—particularly those mixing networked control, off-the-shelf middleware, and machine-learned perception—contain attack surfaces that merit systematic testing, governance, and engineering countermeasures.
+Recent deployments and research continue to highlight that robot platforms—particularly those mixing networked control, off-the-shelf middleware, and machine-learned perception—contain attack surfaces that require systematic testing, governance, and engineering countermeasures.

 Where the Risk Comes From